kelshin/Accompany/README.md

 if they press back button -> go back PopUpPage.

-2. Don't know -> Just in case users have no idea about the date, we make this option. -> Go to HomeViewPage.
+2. Don't know -> Just in case users have no idea about the date, we make this option. -> Go to HomeViewPage directly.

 <img width="361" alt="Screen Shot 2022-09-10 at 3 47 09 AM" src="https://user-images.githubusercontent.com/90818221/189479917-8c524711-0f60-4288-b834-0de68fc5002d.png">